Huawei OOBE Redesign

 Our redesign will fix those problems as a fundamental step toward improving the experience.

 We put the insights onto the affinity wall and started the ideation with 2 rounds of brainstorming.
 Every one generated ideas that addressed users' pain points reflected in the previous insights.
+Intensive communication with PM and engineers in HQ was involved.

 We picked some tangible approaches among solutions we proposed in affinity diagramming and evaluated them based on their impact (y-axis) and how much they meet user expectation (x-axis).
 So we know what features on each step we wanted to offer before we moved to the actual design.